saisanwariya/MINI-OS/README.md

-# Final Submission Work - MiniOS - CMPSC 473 Project 2
+# MiniOS

-## Project 2 - Group 144 (sgroup144)
+# Academic Integrity Statement

+Please note that all work included in this project is the original work of the authors, and any external sources or references have been properly cited and credited.
+It is strictly prohibited to copy, reproduce, or use any part of this work without permission from the authors.

+If you choose to use any part of this work as a reference or resource, you are responsible for ensuring that you do not plagiarize or violate any academic integrity policies or guidelines.
+The author of this work cannot be held liable for any legal or academic consequences resulting from the misuse or misappropriation of this work.

+Any unauthorized copying or use of this work may result in serious consequences, including but not limited to academic penalties, legal action, and damage to personal and professional reputation.
+Therefore, please use this work only as a reference and always ensure that you properly cite and attribute any sources or references used.

+---

 ### Team Members
-- Abhinav Sachdeva (avs7793)
+- Abhinav Sachdeva
-- Sai Narayan (ssn5137)
+- Sai Narayan

 ## Overview
-This repository contains the implementation for Project 2 of CMPSC 473.
 Our team has extended a small operating system, MiniOS, to set up a simple system call and initialize a simple page table.

 ____